corgrath/osbcp-css-squasher/README.md

 		color: red;
 	}

-By squashing and refactoring your CSS code.
+By squashing and refactoring your CSS code, and then it uses the [YUI Compressor](http://developer.yahoo.com/yui/compressor/) to turn it into this:

-And of course, it is still possible to minify the CSS afterwards by using tools such as the [YUI Compressor](http://developer.yahoo.com/yui/compressor/).
+	a,b{width:100px;color:red}

 Live demo
 ========================================